 For other materials consumption, our Lithium Ion Motive Battery Business involves the use of paper box and plastic wrap as the packaging materials for finished products.
-The increase in packaging material consumption in 2021 was mainly attributable to the increase in the revenue generated from Lithium Ion Motive Battery Business during the year.
+Owing to the increase in production volume of Lithium Ion Motive Battery Business in 2023, the packaging material consumption increased during the reporting period.
 The Group has set packaging material consumption reduction target by 10% by 2025.
 During the reporting period, the consumption of packaging materials from our operation was summarised as follows: